Permafrost/Tundra/SERVICES.md

 #### Inputs:

 * `$list` is an `IData[]` document list whose items are to be grouped.
-* `$group` specifies the grouping criteria as a recursive hierarchicy of keys:
+* `$group` specifies the grouping criteria as a recursive hierarchy of keys:
   * `by` is a list of keys whose associated values are used to group like items in `$list` together: